pallebone/StrictBlockPAllebone/README.md

 You may change the label to "Allowlist" to review logs that matched "Allowlist" in a similar way.
 Logging will need to be ON on the rules you wish to monitor in the live log.

 This concludes the setup.
-The list should update automatically every 7 days, protecting you from malicious traffic.
+The list should update automatically every 7 days (or 3 if you wanted it more up to date), protecting you from malicious traffic.